mobieus10036/M365Assessment/README.md

 - Inactive users with licenses
 - Optimization opportunities

-> **Known Issue**: SharePoint and Teams modules are currently disabled due to PowerShell 7 compatibility issues with some Microsoft modules.
-Working on fixing this.

 ## Understanding the Reports

 After running the assessment, you'll find several files in the `reports/` folder: